Flatiron Building: Site

-Earlier usage
+Previous structures

 The St. Germain Hotel (alternatively spelled St. Germaine) was built by 1855 on the south end of the lot.
 It was one of several hotels built in the neighborhood during the mid-19th century.
 Amos Eno purchased the entire block in 1857 for $32,000, and he shortly built the Fifth Avenue Hotel on a site diagonally across from it.
 At some point after 1880, Eno tore down the St. Germain Hotel and replaced it with a seven-story apartment building, the Cumberland.
 On the remainder of the lot, he built four three-story buildings for commercial use.
 This left four stories of the Cumberland's northern face exposed, which Eno rented out to advertisers, including The New York Times, which installed a sign made up of electric lights.
 The sign, the first of its kind in New York City, was a precursor to the Great White Way near Times Square.
 Eno later put a canvas screen on the wall, projecting images from a magic lantern atop one of his smaller buildings, where he alternately presented advertisements and interesting pictures.
 Both the Times and the New-York Tribune began using the screen for news bulletins, and on election nights tens of thousands of people would gather in Madison Square, waiting for the latest results.

 The site came to be known by many names, including "Eno's flatiron", "Eno's corner", and "the cow catcher".
+By the 1890s, the Eno family earned $42,000 a year from the site.
 Although Eno was one of the largest landowners in New York City by 1894, he rejected all offers to purchase the flatiron site during his lifetime.
 After his death in 1899, his assets were liquidated, and the lot went up for sale.
 The New York State Assembly appropriated $3 million for the city to buy it, but this fell through when a newspaper reporter discovered that the plan was a graft scheme by Tammany Hall boss Richard Croker.
 Instead, the lot was bought at auction by William Eno, one of Amos's sons, for $690,000 in April 1899.
 This was more than 20 times what the elder Eno had paid for the property four decades earlier.

-In May 1899, just three weeks after William had acquired the flatiron lot, he resold it to Samuel and Mott Newhouse for around $801,000.
+In May 1899, just three weeks after William had acquired the flatiron lot, he resold it to Samuel and Mott Newhouse for $750,000 or around $801,000.
+At the time, the Newhouse family did not consider a skyscraper on the flatiron site to be feasible because of engineering and architectural constraints.
 The Newhouses intended to erect a 12-story building with retail shops at street level and bachelor apartments above.
 They announced plans for the building in November 1900, but the plans were not executed, even though the value of land lots in the city was increasing.
 At the time, eight- to ten-story office and commercial buildings were being developed in the neighborhood, replacing older, shorter commercial structures.